mmu-webdesign/Level4-web-term-1/HTML/html01/10-link-advice.md

 In fact, the email address is even optional.
 If you leave it out (that is, your href is simply "mailto:"), a new outgoing email window will be opened by the user's mail client that has no destination address specified yet.
 This is often useful as "Share" links that users can click to send an email to an address of their choosing.

+<h2 class="deep">Deeper Learning</h2>

+To get a better understanding of this topic use the following resources.

+- WebAIM: [Introduction to Links and Hypertext](https://webaim.org/techniques/hypertext/) - all about making hyperlinks accessible.

+- Nielsen Norman Group: [Writing Hyperlinks: Salient, Descriptive, Start with Keyword](https://www.nngroup.com/articles/writing-links/)- To help users quickly find what they need, anchor text should stand out from the body content and accurately describe the page that it refers to.

 ### &copy; Credit given